 As a result of A's disqualification, B and C play off for first place and B wins the play-off.
 Before the result of the competition is announced, the Committee discovers that A should not have been penalized.

 A.Yes.
-The penalty applied to A should be rescinded and A should be declared the winner - see Rule 34-1b.
+As the competition had not closed, the penalty applied to A must be rescinded and A declared the winner – see Rule 34-1b.
+(Revised)

 Winner's Score Not Posted Due to Committee Error

 Q.In a stroke-play event, the winner's prize is awarded to B. The next day A advises the Committee that he had returned a lower score than B. A check reveals that A is correct and that, in error, the Committee had failed to post A's score.
 What should be done?

 A.Rule 34-1b does not apply to Committee errors of this kind.
 The prize should be retrieved from B and given to A, the rightful winner.